drflorianberger/TopicsInPhysics/book/_build/html/_sources/week5/randomwalks.md

 \sigma_s^2 = \mean{s^2_N} = L^2 N
 $$

-If we introduce the total time $t$ and the stepping rate $1/\Delta t$, we can rewrite this equaiton to
+If we introduce the total time $t$ and the stepping rate $1/\Delta t$, we can rewrite this equation to

 $$
 \mean{s^2} = \frac{L^2}{\Delta t} t